canalplus/rx-player/doc/tutorials/contents_with_DRM.md

   - When the license server refuse to deliver a license based on your rights, you might want to throw an explicit error message that you will be able to display.
+  - If there's a problem with your CDM capabilities, you might want to just fallback to another media quality with a different license.

 All of this is possible with more advanced APIs that we will see in this chapter.